awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetDynamoDBContext.BatchOperations.md

   + Execute the `CreateMultiTableBatchWrite` method of `DynamoDBContext` and pass in your list of `BatchWrite` objects\.
 + Call the `Execute` method of `MultiTableBatchWrite`, which performs the specified put and delete operations on various tables\.

-Suppose that you have defined Forum and Thread C\# classes that map to the Forum and Thread tables in DynamoDB\.
-Also, suppose that the Thread class has versioning enabled\.
-Because versioning is not supported when using batch operations, you must explicitly disable versioning as shown in the following C\# code snippet\.
-The code snippet uses the `MultiTableBatchWrite` object to perform a multi\-table update\.
+Suppose that you defined `Forum` and `Thread` C\# classes that map to the `Forum` and `Thread` tables in DynamoDB\.
+Also, suppose that the `Thread` class has versioning enabled\.
+Because versioning is not supported when using batch operations, you must explicitly disable versioning as shown in the following C\# code example\.
+The example uses the `MultiTableBatchWrite` object to perform a multi\-table update\.

 **Example**